Skip links and keyboard navigation

 ExampleCapture?

-If different agencies contribute to the same Yammer group, one agency should be given the lead role in capturing records.
-This may be the agency with overall responsibility for the work or the agency with the most robust recordkeeping system.
+If different public authorities contribute to the same Yammer group, one public authority should be given the lead role in capturing public records.
+This may be the public authority with overall responsibility for the work or the public authority with the most robust recordkeeping system.

 When to capture content